michaelfig/mediasoup-broadcast-example/README.md

 ## Bonus: Docker and Kubernetes

-For extra credit, you can run the server under Docker.
+For extra credit, you can run the server under Docker (the repository is michaelfig/mediasoup-broadcast-example).
 You will need host networking to allow the Docker instance to access all the TCP and UDP ports it needs (see above RTC_ANNOUNCED_IPV4).
 Docker doesn't allow exposing port ranges.

 If you like Kubernetes, there is a Helm chart in charts/mediasoup-broadcast-example.
 See the values.yaml in that directory for instructions on using hostNetworkIP.
 In short, you will need to schedule the mediasoup-broadcast-example pod (single replica only) to run on a node that has an external IP that meets the requirements of RTC_ANNOUNCED_IPV4.
 To accomplish this, you will use "hostNetworkIP: <MY-IP>" in your Helm yaml settings, and then label the node that receives traffic for that public IP with: